takeshiemoto/angular-ngrx-nx-tour-of-heroes/README.md

 ## Generate a library

-Run `ng g @nrwl/angular:lib my-lib` to generate a library.
+Run `npx ng g @nrwl/angular:lib hero-detail --routing`

 > You can also use any of the plugins above to generate libraries as well.